 After you've been through a divorce once, getting a premarital agreement before you marry again is probably a good idea.
-For example, this type of agreement can help protect the property you bring into a marriage, as well as set out some of the ground rules for property division if the couple later divorce.
+For example, this type of agreement can help protect the property you bring into a marriage, as well as set out some of the ground rules for property division if you divorce in the future.
 Keep reading to find out more...

 by Attorney John K. Grubb

-Many people do not enter into a prenuptial agreement because they believe that they will never hold up in court.
+Many people do not enter into a prenuptial agreement because they believe that it will never hold up in court.
 This is not true.
 Prenuptial agreements are now routinely upheld by courts.
-Most states have adopted the Uniform Premarital Agreement Act which can be viewed at http://uniformlaws.org/Act.aspx?title=Premarital Agreement Act.
+Most states have adopted the Uniform Premarital Agreement Act which can be viewed at the Uniform Law Commission website.

 Yes, and you can do your own appendectomy, your own automobile repairs, fly an airplane for the first time on your own with no training (if you can find anybody foolish enough to rent you one), and do many other things for the very first time on your own.
-Unfortunately, doing your own prenup is about like trying to do an appendectomy on yourself --- you're probably going to die.
+Unfortunately, doing your own prenup is about like trying to do an appendectomy on yourself --- it's probably not going to end well.

 If you leave something out, a prenuptial agreement can be amended or modified in the future.
 Most agreements provide that they may be modified only in writing.
 This is to eliminate any misunderstandings.

-With over 40 years of experience in family law, John K. Grubb assists clients in the Houston area with divorce and other family law issues.
-To find out more or contact John, please visit www.johnkgrubb.com or www.houstonpremarital.com
+With over 40 years of experience in family law, John K. Grubb assisted clients in the Houston area with divorce and other family law issues.
+John is now retired.

 Below you can find other articles on prenuptial and post-nuptial agreements that will provide more information: